sarahunf/exploding-elves/README.md

 - **Location:** `Assets/Scripts/Actors/StateMachine/`
 - **Usage:** `ElfStateMachine` manages the state transitions (Spawning, Idle, Replicating, Exploding) for each elf, controlling their behavior and effects.
 - **Benefit:** Organizes complex entity behavior into manageable, extensible states.

+### Componentization Pattern
+- **Location:** `Assets/Scripts/Actors/Components/`
+- **Usage:** Actor behaviors are split into modular components (e.g., `CollisionHandler`, `MovementComponent`, `ParticleEffectHandler`), each responsible for a single aspect of functionality.
+- **Benefit:** Decouples responsibilities into maintainable units.
+Enhances code reusability, scalability, and testability.
+Makes it easy to add, remove, or swap functionality without affecting unrelated systems.
+Useful for feature toggling, dynamic actor configuration, and simplifying complex monolithic classes.

 ## Extending the Project
 - Add new entity types by extending the factory and state machine.